nju-websoft/CADDIE/README.md

 - The package [Retrieval](https://github.com/nju-websoft/CBDS/tree/main/code/src/Retrieval) includes the codes for indexing and retrieving datasets.
 The weights of fields in the inverted index can be modified in [GlobalVariances](https://github.com/nju-websoft/CBDS/blob/main/code/src/Retrieval/GlobalVariances.java).
 - The package [ReRanking](https://github.com/nju-websoft/CBDS/tree/main/code/src/ReRanking) contains the codes for diversity-based re-ranking based on maximal marginal relevance (MMR).
+- The dense passage retrieval (DPR) model we used in our experiments is provided in [code/src-DPR](https://github.com/nju-websoft/CADDIE/tree/main/code/src-DPR).
+Usages and details are provided in [code/src-DPR/README](https://github.com/nju-websoft/CADDIE/blob/main/code/src-DPR/README.md).

 #### For Content-Based Dataset Snippet Extraction: